 - Distant Finale: The last couple of chapters happen after a significant amount of time has passed for the protagonists.

 - Feudal Future: The Avalon Empire, which spans several solar systems, has a feudal structure with an Emperor in charge.

 - Happily Married: Sir George and Lady Matilda are very much in love.

 - Humans Advance Swiftly: Humanity's technology advances about twice as fast as is normal for other species.
 The galactic authorities, whose civilization and technology have remained static for millennia, find this terrifying.

 - Humans Are Special: Humans are apparently the first species to really threaten the Federation.

 - Humans Are Warriors: The trade guild the villain belongs to uses humans to fight other "primitive" species, since they're forbidden to use their own weapons against them.
 They're effective because unlike their opponents, they're disciplined soldiers.

-- Outside-Context Villain: The aliens that abducted the heroes were this, and the heroes become this to the alien races they are being used against.
+- Outside-Context Problem: The aliens that abducted the heroes were this, and the heroes become this to the alien races they are being used against.

 - Really 700 Years Old: Life extension technology means that by the end of the book, Sir George and the others qualify.

 - Zeroth Law Rebellion: The alien master overlooked the part where the laws are supposed to say " ...or, through inaction, allow the master to come to harm."